xenia1270/DH150/README.md

 ![Icon 1](https://github.com/xenia1270/DH150/blob/master/Picture4.png)

 ### 3 - User control and freedom -- the system should provide redo and undo functions if users choose system functions by mistake
 If users find that they are viewing a wrong product, they can switch the pages from one product to another by simply clicking the “Products” button and choosing from the categories.
 However, if users are accidently in the “Men's Grooming Tools” page, the “Products” button is not working and users cannot go back to the categories section, unless they go back to the homepage and start from the beginning.
-Additionally, even though there are some products displayed on the homepage, the icon of  the shopping cart is not shown, which creates disadvantages for users who want to review their shopping cart when they are on the homepage.
+Additionally, the header and the icon of  the shopping cart are not scroll fixed, which creates inconvenience for users to review their shopping cart.
 Another problem is that if users don’t subscribe to their newsletter, the notification will be shown on every page and cannot be turned off.
 Severity Rating: 3/3

 ![Freedom 1](https://github.com/xenia1270/DH150/blob/master/Picture16.png)